 ACT POLICING FORUM – ABORIGINAL & TORRES STRAIT ISLANDER COMMUNITIES

 Beryl attended an ACT Policing community forum called by Justine Saunders, Chief Police Officer, ACT Policing.
 The forum discussed increased rates of apprehensions amongst Aboriginal and Torres Strait Islander persons in the Territory, and suggestions of racial profiling and discrimination by members of ACT Policing, as reported in Canberra media.
 This forum gave community members the opportunity to talk about how ACT Policing can serve the community better into the future.
 The forum was well attended, and many issues raised.
-There was good will on both sides however trust issues were evident from the Aboriginal & Torres Strait Islander communities.
+There was good will on both sides, however trust issues were evident from the Aboriginal & Torres Strait Islander communities.
 ACT Policing made a commitment to continue engaging with the community and plans on a number of these forums happening into the future.

 Media and advocacy